-4.3.5 CRL Distribution Points
+4.3.5.
+CRL Distribution Points

 The crlDistributionPoints extension, as profiled in [PKIXPROF], MAY be used to assist the AC verifier in checking the revocation status of the AC.
-See section 6 for details on revocation.
+See Section 6 for details on revocation.

 If the crlDistributionPoints extension is present, then exactly one distribution point MUST be present.
 The crlDistributionPoints extension MUST use the DistributionPointName option, which MUST contain a fullName, which MUST contain a single name form.
 That name MUST contain either a distinguished name or a URI.
-The URI MUST be either an HTTP URL or an LDAP URL [URL].
+The URI MUST be either an HTTP URL [HTTP-URL] or a Lightweight Directory Access Protocol (LDAP) URL [LDAP-URL].

 name id-ce-cRLDistributionPoints

 OID { id-ce 31 }

-syntax CRLDistPointsSyntax
+syntax CRLDistributionPoints

 criticality MUST be FALSE

-4.3.6 No Revocation Available
+4.3.6.
+No Revocation Available